Insufficiency of the \'etale Brauer-Manin obstruction: towards a simply connected example: Examples with trivial Albanese variety

+\begin{proof} We may and will assume, without loss of generality, that $k$ is separably closed.
 Let $A$ be an abelian variety over $k$ and let $g: Y \to A$ be any morphism; we need to prove that it is constant.
-Consider the morphism $(f,g): Y \to X \times_k A$ and let $Z$ be the image of $Y$ under this morphism.
+Consider the morphism and let $Z$ be the image of $Y$ under this morphism.
 This is an irreducible subvariety of $X \times_k A$ which is proper over $X$.
 Since a smooth fibre of $f$ has trivial Albanese variety, there exists a point $x_0 \in X$ such that the fibre $Z_{x_0}$ of $p: Z \to X$ is zero-dimensional.
 By Chevalley's theorem on the semicontinuity of the dimensions of the fibres of a morphism \cite[Ex.
 4.3.22]{hartshorne}, $p$ is generically finite.
-Since its fibres are geometrically irreducible, $p$ is birational.
+Since its generic fibre is geometrically integral, $p$ is birational.
 Since $X$ has trivial Albanese variety, so has $Z$; this easily implies the result. \end{proof}

 We can now state our main result: